Last Updated on May 30, 2023

 Using The Travel Hack Backpack

-Due to lack of international travel, I’ve mostly used The Travel Hack Backpack for weekend getaways.
+As well as international travel, The Travel Hack Backpack is great for UK weekend getaways.
 I’ve taken it camping, to hotels and when I went to stay with my friend for the weekend.
 It’s the perfect size for a couple of changes of clothes, pyjamas, camera, my Kindle, some overnight essentials and a few other bits.

 Alternatively, it’s great for day trips when you may need some additional bits.
 Such as I went to the beach on the train I packed a towel and a blanket to sit on etc. When I went away for a week I used it in addition to another bag.
 The other bag had all my clothes and then I had all my other gadgets and extra bits in my Travel Hack backpack.